datafornews/datafornews.github.io/en/index.md

 layout: home
 title: Home
 landing-title: 'Welcome to Data For News'
-description: "Join the community, work on a project or submit one:"
 image: null
 author: null
 show_tile: false
 lang-ref: index
 lang: en

+call_to_action: "Stay tuned, join the community or submit a project:"
 placeholder: "your@mail.com"
 submit_text: "Go!"
-subtitle: "Open and data-driven tools to have more knowledge about our news and explore the media"
+description: "Open and data-driven tools to have more knowledge about our news and explore the media"
 ---